-MDIA 3050 Broadcast Performance and Announcing

-Prerequisites: Major status, MDIA 2050, MDIA 2150, and THEA 1000 or approval of department head.
+MDIA 3050 Broadcast Performance and Announcing 3-0-3 Prerequisites: Major status, MDIA 2050, and THEA 1000, or consent of instructor.
 Application of the fundamentals of voice and articulation for effective on-air performance on both radio and television.
 Topics include vocal techniques and delivery styles, appearance for on-camera performance in television, audience perceptions, station sound and image, and limited voice characterizations for "voice-over" media.
-Required of all performance/management track majors.
+Required of all majors in audio emphasis and broadcast journalism emphasis.